michaeluno/amazon-auto-links/readme.txt

 - @todo support the ability to filter items with prime eligibility

 == Changelog ==

+= 3.9.6 - 11/20/2019 =
+- Fixed a bug that the `Raw` sort unit option for the category unit type was treated as `Random`, which has started since v3.9.3.

 = 3.9.5 - 11/16/2019 =
 - Fixed a bug with the category unit type that caused excessive nested function calls when setting a large number of item count, which has started since 3.9.0.